 First impressions matter, and the last thing you want people to see when they pull up to your house is exposed wood or peeling paint.
-Lucky for you, in most cases a little bit of paint in the problem spots is all you’ll need to shape that first impression.
+Lucky for you, sometimes a little paint is all it takes to freshen up your home’s exterior.
 Below you’ll learn how to touch up exterior house paint on your own.

 Flex your DIY muscles.